onehilltech/ember-cli-mdc/packages/mdc-htmlbars/README.md

 ember-cli-mdc-htmlbars
 ======================

-ember-cli addon that enables typography, theme, and rtl support to standard HTML elements
+ember-cli addon that componentizes standard HTML elements and adds attributes for typography, theme, and rtl support

 Installation
 ------------